 Like most towns in the Yucatan, the Zócalo is a meeting point and place to rest.
 Big trees provide shade to sit in the traditional Yucatan chairs known as “sillas tu y yo” (you and me chairs).
 These white chairs sit opposite each other, bound by an armrest so that friends and lovers can face each other to conversate.

 Visit the Churches in Valladolid

-Valladolid’s main church, San Servacio, is located on the Zócalo.
+Valladolid’s main church is located on the Zócalo.
 It’s an impressive structure which won’t require a lot of time to see, but there are five other churches in the historic center.
-I recommend Candeleria Church in our favorite area, or San Bernardino, which was built as a church and fortress.
+I recommend Candeleria Church in my favorite area, or San Bernardino, which was built as a church and fortress.
 At night they host an impressive light show that tells the history of the building.
 Check the schedule before you go as the days vary by the season.
 9 pm Spanish, 9:15 pm English.

 Eat Breakfast at the Mercado

-Mercado visits are a staple for every town that we visit, but it took us three stays in Valladolid to visit this market.
-It’s now one of our favorite things to do in Valladolid.
+Mercado visits are a staple for every town that I visit, but it took me three stays in Valladolid to visit this market.
+It’s now one of my favorite things to do in Valladolid.

 READ NEXT: 15 Fabulous Things to do in Merida Mexico

 This private home showcases an impressive collection of more than 3,000 pieces of Mexican folk art.
 The homeowners, who consider themselves ‘custodians’ rather than owners of their collection, open their doors to the public every day for tours in English and Spanish.
 There is a suggested donation of 60 pesos which is donated to regional charities.
 Tours are every day at 10 am and a reservation is not required.